aerraj/MediKart/README.md

 # MediKart - A Full Stack Online HealthCare Shop

 MediKart is a comprehensive MERN stack project designed to offer a seamless online shopping experience for healthcare products.
 This project features dedicated collections for healthcare items, users, order history, and includes a variety of user-friendly functionalities like add to cart, search bar, and checkout.
+Implemented payment using stripe.

 👉 Live Demo: <a href='https://medikartwebsite.vercel.app/'>MediKart Demo</a> Sample id:{email:dg00461@gmail.com password:dg00461}